 Let Go!
 The Artist’s Way of Cooking

-This new book offers a simple and innovative way of cooking based on color harmonies that will help you release your creativity in the kitchen.
+This new cookbook offers a simple and innovative way of cooking based on color harmonies that will help you release your creativity in the kitchen.

 Inspired by Italian art and cuisine, this book will guide you in your personal adventure to “let go” and become a culinary artist.
 You will learn how to cook the way artists paint.
 You will learn how to transform your kitchen into an artist’s studio and your meals into works of art.